-Trump admin revokes air pollution regulation
+Trump Administration revokes air pollution regulation

 More from this show

 The endangerment finding, which was created in 2009, limited the amount of greenhouse gases a company could emit.
-The Trump administration claims the findings have caused unnecessary financial burdens on businesses, and with the findings gone, this means companies have no regulations.
+The Trump Administration claims the findings have caused unnecessary financial burdens on businesses, and with the findings gone, this means companies have no regulations.

 According to health experts, poor air quality can lead to a plethora of health problems, including asthma and heart issues.
 Arizona is also subject to cross-pollution from other states, which compounds the issue.

-Sandy Bahr, Director, Sierra Club, Grand Canyon Chapter
+Sandy Bahr, Director, Sierra Club Grand Canyon Chapter

 Fountain Hills with text reading: Food Festival Saturday, April 11, 2026, Fountain Hills, Arizona